FlowFuse/website/src/blog/2023/08/UNS-article.md

 ## A Necessity for Open Source

 Moreover, in this discourse on the Unified Namespace, we cannot overlook the role of open-source.
 Owning foundational digital infrastructure, such as the Unified Namespace, is a necessity for any corporation embarking on its digital transformation journey.
 This ownership provides a solid foundation, allowing companies to chart their destinies.
 To avoid the constraining bounds of vendor lock-in, which can significantly limit a company's digital capabilities; open-source or self-developed software offers the best recourse.
 By its nature, open-source promotes transparency, collaboration, and freedom of use.
-These aspects are fundamental in fostering innovation and continuous improvement.
-As exemplified by the [MING Stack](https://flowforge.com/blog/2023/02/ming-blog/), open source software can be and should be incorporated into every level of the hierarchy.
+These aspects are fundamental to fostering innovation and continuous improvement.
+As exemplified by the [MING Stack](https://flowforge.com/blog/2023/02/ming-blog/), open source software can and should be incorporated into every level of the hierarchy.

 ## Summary – Advancing Current Standards